Mandelbulb, Mandelbrot, Mandelring and Hopfbrot: Jacobi Mandelstuff

 \paragraph{} In \cite{Kni93diss}, we looked at Jacobi operators $L= a \tau + (a \tau)^*$ on $L^2(X)$ with $\tau f=f(T)$ defined by a {\bf measure theoretical dynamical system} $(X,T,m)$, where $(X,m)$ is a probability space and where $a$ is a function in in $L^{\infty}(X,m)$.
 The operators $L$ are in a {\bf von Neumann algebra}, the {\bf crossed product} of the commutative von Neumann algebra $L^{\infty}(X)$ with the action.
 It is a type $II_1$ factor.
 One can see $L$ as a bounded self-adjoint operator on the Hilbert space $L^2(X,m)$.
 Instead of looking at the operator $L$ on $L^2(X)$, one can also study for almost all $x \in X$ the operator $L_x u_n = a(T^n x) u_{n+1} + a(T^{n-1} x) u_{n-1}$ on $l^2(\mathbb{Z})$.
 If $T$ is ergodic, then the spectrum and spectral type is almost everywhere the same.
 This is a frame work of {\bf random operators} in the sense of random variables taking values in a non-commutative Banach space \cite{Carmona,Cycon}. \footnote{The name ``random" is understood similarly as in probability theory.
 A random variable is a real-valued measurable function on a probability space.
 A random operator is an operator-valued measurable function on a probability space.}

 \paragraph{} If $(Y,S,n) = \phi(X,T,m)$ is a $2:1$ {\bf integral extension} of the dynamical system (meaning $Y$ is a $2:1$ cover of $X$ and $S^2=T$ \cite{CFS,Parry80,Friedman}), then $\phi^n$ converges in the metric $d(T,S)=m(\{x, T(x) \neq S(x) \})$ space of measure-preserving transformations to a unique fixed point, which is the {\bf adding machine} on the {\bf dyadic group of integers}.
 This dynamical system is also known as the {\bf von Neumann Kakutani system} \cite{Kni93b}.
-It is an example of an ergodic dynamical system that is completely understood: it is an ergodic group translation on a commutative topological group and so has explicit discrete spectrum.
+It is an example of an ergodic dynamical system that is completely understood: it is an ergodic group translation on a commutative topological group and so has explicit discrete Koopman spectrum.

 \paragraph{} The dyadic group of integers $\mathbb{Z}_2$ is one of the most important compact topological groups.
 Its embedding in the {\bf field of dyadic numbers} can be seen as the analog of the embedding of the usual integers $\mathbb{Z}$ in $\mathbb{R}$.
 The {\bf Pontryagin duality} between $\mathbb{Z}$ and $\mathbb{T}=\mathbb{R}/\mathbb{Z}$ has as an analog the Pontryagin duality between the dyadic group of integers $\mathbb{Z_2}$ and the {\bf Pr\"ufer group} $\mathbb{P}_2$, which are the rational dyadic numbers $k/2^n$ modulo 1, meaning the rational dyadic numbers in the circle $\mathbb{T}= \mathbb{R}/\mathbb{Z}$.
+Like $\mathbb{R}$, the field of dyadic numbers $\mathbb{Q}_p$ is self-dual by a theorem of Tate.